JavierM42/react-line-wrapping-input/README.md

 ### Required styles

-Due to browser default styles, some CSS resets are required.
+Because of browser default styles, some CSS resets are required.

 ```css
 .line-wrapping-input {